• start here

 Although there are a few short but steep ascents along the Overland Track, the trail itself is reasonably well-graded.
 In fact, about 40% of the walk is on boardwalk (duck boards) or platforms lifted just above the bush.
 Some people dislike these man-made trails, but I personally enjoyed the opportunity to walk on a flat surface so I could enjoy the scenery rather than staring at the ground.

-The final section of the Overland Track features very little boardwalk and is instead a hot mess of tree roots and rocks that made tripping a regular occurrence for klutzy members of our party (aka me).
+The final section of the Overland Track features very little boardwalk and is instead a hot mess of tree roots and rocks.
 Once you get off the main track, like for an ascent of Cradle Mountain or Mt Ossa or a side trip to one of the waterfalls, the trail can also be much more rugged and challenging.
+Trekking poles and robust hiking boots are essential!

 All of the campsites have large rainwater tanks that you can use to fill up your drink bottles or to prepare your meals.
 Officially, TasParks recommends filtering this water, but we certainly didn’t, nor did most of the other people at camp, and no one seemed to have any issues.